English folk and traditional music on the Internet

 A new listing site for folk events in Britain is Simply What's On.

 For comprehensive information on dance events see Martin Kiff's excellent Webfeet pages.
+An alternative listings site is Set and Turn Single.

 There is no central source of information about folk song events in England.
-My Folk and traditional music in specific areas of England page includes links to Web resources for folk song and music events and/or venues in England including both regional/county/local listings and individual folk clubs.
+My Folk and traditional music in specific areas of England page includes links to web resources for folk song and music events and/or venues in England including both regional/county/local listings and individual folk clubs.
 Forthcoming artists' tours can also be found on many of the artists' pages mentioned below.

 Many of the pages for Specific genres (above) have lists of relevant events.